-Thinking about climate change can feel like walking on a knife’s edge.
+Think about climate change.
+This can feel like walking on a knife’s edge.

 This week, Theo Horesh brings this perspective and many other fresh insights to my series on sustainable business, climate change, and clean technology.